 Hearing Aid Batteries and Supplies

-Earmolds are typically used for one of two reasons: to keep things out (noise and water are the two big issues) or to keep things in (amplified sound from a hearing aid).
+Custom earmolds are typically used for one of two reasons: to keep things out (noise and water are the two big issues) or to keep things in (amplified sound from a hearing aid).
 The shape of your outer ear and ear canal are unique to you.
-To obtain the maximum benefit from an earmold you need the best fit possible which is exactly why we offer custom made earmolds.
+To obtain the maximum benefit from a custom earmold you need the best fit possible which is exactly why we offer custom earmolds in Fort Myers, FL.

 Some examples of custom earmolds are: